em2898.epiquest.co.uk

 Comparison of plots.gif

-To illustrate what EpiQuest-B can predict, the NS1 of Dengue virus 2 is one of the best examples, as its immunodominant epitopes were investigated with high precision and detail (Clin.
+To illustrate what EpiQuest-B can predict, consider the NS1 protein of Dengue virus 2, which serves as an excellent example.
+The immunodominant epitopes of NS1 have been thoroughly investigated with high precision and detail (as documented in Clin.
 Vaccine Immunol.
-14, 493–504.)
-In total, there are 8 immunodominant epitopes covering 3 areas in the N-terminal part of the molecule.
-As can be seen in the Figure below, all 3 areas (indicated by red frames) were detected by EpiQuest-B with high precision, as 3 main peaks in the antigenicity profile of the molecule (the sensitivity of the program can be varied using the Threshold function, T=0 or T=2 in the analysis shown below)
+14, 493–504).
+In total, there are 8 immunodominant epitopes covering 3 distinct areas in the N-terminal part of the molecule.
+As depicted in the figure below, all 3 areas (highlighted by red frames) were accurately detected by EpiQuest-B, evidenced by 3 main peaks in the antigenicity profile of the molecule.
+It's worth noting that the sensitivity of the program can be adjusted using the Threshold function, with values of T=0 or T=2 used in the analysis depicted below.

 NS1-MAIN-EPITOPES-EpiQuest-B.gif